alvaropuche-stack/x-ai-personality-scrapper/README.md

 # X Strive Scraper

 Pipeline for generating AI character files and training datasets by scraping public figures' online presence across Twitter and blogs.
+Extract real tweets with anti-detection browser automation and merge multiple accounts to create comprehensive AI personalities.

 > **IMPORTANT**: Create a new Twitter account for this tool.
 DO NOT use your main account as it may trigger Twitter's automation detection and result in account restrictions.